Create the manifest file for an application package

 • The name of the manifest file must be manifest.yml.

-• The manifest file must be uploaded to a named stage so that it is accessible when creating an application package or Snowflake Native App.
+• The manifest file must be uploaded to a named stage so that it is accessible to the application package.

-• The manifest file must exist at the root of the directory structure on the named stage.
+• The manifest file must exist at the root of the directory structure on the named stage where other application files are stored.

 Manifest file reference